 year of this event, the organization will plan to hold another Red Wing Pottery Road Show in 2010.
 If you missed the road show, there are two ways for you to find our more about a Red Wing piece in your possession – the RWCS free “Ask the Experts” service on the RWCS website www.RedWingColllectors.org

 The Red Wing Pottery Museum is managed by the RWCS Foundation.
 The museum has an extensive representation of characteristic and rare stoneware, art pottery and dinnerware items produced by the pottery industry of Red Wing is displayed and preserved.
 The museum also contains an important collection of memorabilia, vintage photographs and products related to this industry to provide for current and future educational experiences and scholarly endeavors consistent with the mission of the Foundation.
 It is located on 2nd

 floor of the historic Pottery Place Mall, located at 2000 Old West Main Street.
 It is open daily during mall hours and is free and open to the public.
 Guided tours can be arranged by contacting Diane Hallstrom at email@example.com

-The Red Wing Collectors Society was founded in 1977 in Red Wing, Minn. and is devoted to educating people about all American pottery.
-There are more than 5,000 members worldwide.
-The Red Wing Potteries had diverse pottery lines that included stoneware, dinnerware and art pottery.
-For more information or to become a member, call the RWCS business office at 800-977-7927, e-mail firstname.lastname@example.org or log on to www.redwingcollectors.org.
+The Red Wing Collectors Society was founded in 1977 in Red Wing, Minn.
+The Society is dedicated to preserving the rich pottery history of Red Wing and other American pottery.
+There are more than 4,000 members worldwide.
+The Red Wing Potteries had diverse pottery lines of stoneware, dinnerware and art pottery.
+For more information or to become a member, contact the RWCS business office at 800-977-7927, e-mail firstname.lastname@example.org or log on to www.redwingcollectors.org.